CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-database.md

     // change this into your access token
     $api = new CopernicaRestApi("your-access-token");

     // do the call, and print result print_r($api->get("database/1234"));

+You need the [CopernicaRestApi class](rest-php) to run the example.

 # More information